philrz/super/docs/commands/super.md

 ```
 super gharchive_gz/*.json.gz > gha.bsup
 ```
-This code path in `super` is not multi-threaded so not particularly performant but, on our test machine, this runs more than 2x faster than the `duckdb` method of creating a schema-fused table and just a bit faster than `clickhouse` could load the data to its beta JSON type.
+This code path in `super` is not multi-threaded so not particularly performant, but on our test machine it runs a bit faster than both the `duckdb` method of creating a schema-fused table or loading the data to the `clickhouse` beta JSON type.

 Here are the resulting file sizes:
 ```
 % du -h gha.db gha.parquet gha.bsup gharchive_gz clickhouse/store
-9.3G gha.db
+9.4G gha.db
-4.6G gha.parquet
+4.7G gha.parquet
-2.8G gha.bsup
+2.9G gha.bsup
-2.2G gharchive_gz
+2.3G gharchive_gz
- 15G clickhouse/store
+ 11G clickhouse/store
 ```

 ### The Test Queries